 The successful completion of this programme will enable graduates to work in the Construction Sector building stonewalls using a number of different traditional styles.

-QQI Level 4 Special Purpose Award in Traditional Stonewall Construction (4S3136).
+QQI Level 4 Special Purpose Award Certificate in Traditional Stonewall Construction (4S3136).

 On successful completion of this course learners will also be award a QQI Level 4 Minor Award Certificate in Work Practice (4N1170).